Recruit Training Command, Great Lakes, Illinois: Processing Week

-"P-days"—processing days—last five days or a little longer depending on weekends, holidays, and the schedule of arriving recruits.
+Processing days, also referred to as "P-Days" last five or more days depending on weekends, holidays, and the schedule of arriving recruits.

 Recruits begin at Building 1405, Golden Thirteen, the Recruit In-processing Center in Camp Moffett.
 Recruits arrive at all hours, but mostly during the night.
 Before formal training starts, recruits are screened medically, dentally, and administratively.
 They receive inoculations, an initial issue of uniforms, and their first military haircut.
 They are introduced to their recruit division commander (drill instructor).

 They are taught basic grooming standards, the Uniform Code of Military Justice (UCMJ), and standards of conduct.
 Recruits are taught the basics of watch standing, are given information to memorize, and begin learning to organize their equipment.

 Around their fifth day of training, recruits must pass their baseline Physical Fitness Assessment.
 Those who fail will be set back in training and offered a few more opportunities to pass.
 Should they still fail, they will be separated/discharged from the Navy.
 P-days conclude with a commissioning ceremony, led by the recruits' group commander (ship's leading chief petty officer), in which each division's guidon (divisional flag with division number) is unrolled.
 This ceremony marks the official start of their training.